pinterest/gestalt/docs/markdown/ios/icon.md

 ## Anatomy
 ### Dimensions

-Icon's container (.svg viewbox) dimensions are the same for all icons regardless of the size of the vector asset inside of the container.
+Icon's container dimensions are the same for all icons regardless of the size of the vector asset inside of the container.

 <br/>